ParkinsonLab/Architect/README.md

 ### Running Architect by providing results from individual enzyme annotation tools

 When using Docker, you have the option of providing results from any of the tools run independently.
 This option is desirable especially if many sequences are being submitted to Architect or if running some of the more time-intensive tools.
+(For example, consult Table 2 of Ryu et al, 2019 for an idea of the tools' running times.)
 1. Follow steps 1-3 as listed above.
 2. Then, follow the instructions from [below](#c-Performing-model-reconstruction-using-results-from-independently-run-individual-enzyme-annotation-tools) for how to provide the results to Architect.
 3. Proceed with step 4 above.
 Indicate that you already have results from individual enzyme annotation tools when prompted.